The-Best-Codes/tada-todo/README.md

 ---

 Add new items to the top of the file.
-Generated on December 15, 2024 by tada-todo CLI.
+Generated on July 1, 2025 by tada-todo CLI.
 ```

 ### `tada-todo generate`